 Due to the disruptive weather and the increased amount of traffic on the roads, there are higher risks of delays.
 Make sure you always have at least a quarter of a tank full of petrol, so you aren’t caught out if stuck in a huge traffic jam!

-With slippery road conditions in the winter, you need to have at least a minimum of 3mm tread of all tyres.
+With slippery winter driving road conditions, you need to have at least a minimum of 3mm tread on all tyres.
 It is also advised that you check the tyre pressure against the manufacturers’ guidelines

 From driving in the rain, sleet, mud, snow and any other winter weather, your car will become noticeably dirtier than usual.
 Clean the lights to make sure you remain as visible as possible at all times.

 If you need breakdown recovery and assistance simply call Granite Breakdown (a division of CRASH Services) and they will come to your aid.
 Granite Breakdown covers you across Northern Ireland and the Republic of Ireland as well as having home-start as standard.
 Call now on 028 90 029457

 We are proud to help our customers, click the link to see a few examples of the fantastic feedback we received recently.